 More often than not, when someone wants to go back to an older version of Android it's because they aren't happy with the updated version.
 We all can deal with some bugs better than others, and if an update brings one of the bugs you can't deal with you might look for the option of going back.
 That's not as simple as it sounds in most cases.

 Make sure you want to downgrade your Android

 Moving backward and installing an old version of Android is not without its own set of headaches.
-First you'll have to figure out how to downgrade, which we'll talk more about later.
-After that, you may find that some of the things you really like just won't work with an older version.
+There's the security aspect of it all for starters.
+If your phone is tracked to be on version 3 of the software, issues with version 2 aren't likely to be addressed by the company who made it.
+Next, you'll have to figure out how to downgrade, which we'll talk more about later.
+After that, you may find that some of the things you like just won't work with an older version.

-Google introduces new APIs for developers with every iteration of Android, and folks like Samsung or HTC add their own on top when they customize Android.
-Many times, these are not backward-compatible.
-Some of the changes you won't get to use may be minor and seemingly unimportant, but there's always a chance that something you really need or love isn't going to work with an older version.
-There's no real way to fix this, and if you find yourself bouncing back and forth because of features, look into a custom ROM or two.
-Our Android forums are your friend here.
+Google introduces new APIs for developers with every iteration of Android, and companies like Samsung or Huawei add their own on top when they customize it.
+Many times, these changes are not backward-compatible.
+Some of the new things you won't get to use may be minor and seemingly unimportant, but there's always a chance that something you need or love isn't going to work with an older version.
+There's no real way to fix this unless you want to do something like installing custom third-party software.

 The easy stuff first

 If you have a Pixel or a phone from another company that is willing to let you unlock your phone's bootloader and will provide you with a catalog of all the various versions of Android that apply to it, rolling back is fairly easy.
 This isn't unheard of, either.
 We've seen HTC and Motorola both offer a way to unlock bootloaders and have archives of older versions for certain phones that were sold unlocked.

 If you have a phone that makes it possible, doing it is simple.

 - Back up everything you can to the cloud